Reflection Attacks and Amplification Attacks

 Here are two types of attacks that are intended to monopolize your system’s resources.

 Reflection attacks are attacks that use the same protocol in both directions.
 The attacker spoofs the victim’s IP address and sends a request for information via UDP to servers known to respond to that type of request.
 The server answers the request and sends the response to the victim’s IP address.
 From the servers’ perspective, it was the victim who sent the original request.
-All the data from those servers piles up, congesting the target’s Internet connectivity.
+All the data from those servers pile up, congesting the target’s Internet connectivity.
 With the maximized bandwidth, normal traffic cannot be serviced and clients cannot connect.
 Any server open to the Internet and running UDP-based services can be used as a reflector.

 Amplification attacks generate a high volume of packets to flood the target website without alerting the intermediary, by returning a large reply to a small request.
 The basic defense against these attacks is blocking spoofed-source packets.